 1 Consideration of the input documents

-Document RAG14-1/2 proposed to add provisions to Resolution ITU-R 1 in order to in order to clarify the situation where the Radio Regulations contain previous versions of binding ITU-R Recommendations.
+Document RAG14-1/2 proposed to add provisions to Resolution ITU-R 1 in order to clarify the situation where the Radio Regulations contain previous versions of binding ITU-R Recommendations.
 The proposed solution was to include information in administrative circulars and on the ITU website regarding the use of ITU-R Recommendations incorporated by reference in the Radio Regulations.
 Following discussions and general support for this idea, the Director of the Radiocommunication Bureau informed the RAG that the webpage displaying ITU-R Recommendations will be modified accordingly (see Document RAG14-1/TEMP/2(Rev.1) for more detailed information).

 Administrations are invited to consider whether this action by the BR is sufficient or whether a specific provision should be included in Resolution ITU-R 1 with regards to this proposal.